sallkhad/SeeSD/Makerspace/readme.md

 We are mostly young people who want to make a change in Africa.
 We believe scientific literacy mixed with the culture of open can get us there.
 Some of us have PhD and have a lot experience, while others are just starting.

-This is our leadership team so far [Mozilla Science Lab](https://www.seesd.org/team)
+This is our leadership team so far [SeeSD](https://www.seesd.org/team)

 But Hey, just join us, we will train you and assist you in anyway we can because we believe the future of the continent is in your hands.